-School recognise that while all pupils have a right to be safe and well, some groups of children are potentially at greater risk of harm and more vulnerable to abuse e.g., those with a disability or special educational needs, those living with domestic abuse or drug/alcohol abusing parents.
+- Birkby Infant and Nursery School recognises that while all pupils have a right to be safe and well, some groups of children are potentially at greater risk of harm and more vulnerable to abuse e.g., those with a disability or special educational needs, those living with domestic abuse or drug/alcohol abusing parents. - Provisions within the Equality Act allows this school/college to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils or students with certain protected characteristics in order to meet their specific need.